gkz/grasp/docs/replace.md

 You can append a variety of filters to your selector in the `{{selector}}` syntax.
 Each filter starts off with a spaced pipe ` | ` - `{{ selector | filter1 | filter2 }}`.

 Filters may have zero of more arguments.
-Arguments are listed after the filter name and are separated by a space. `{{ selector | filter arg0 arg1 }}`.
+Arguments are listed after the filter name and are separated by a comma. `{{ selector | filter arg0, arg1 }}`.

 The available filters are (the code `[1, 2, 3, 4];` will be used for the examples):